Motor Vehicle Defect Lawyers Based in St. Louis

 When a person buys a car, they expect that the vehicle was designed to provide safety for the driver and passengers.
 Vehicles that are not carefully constructed and designed can cause serious injury.
 As such, vehicle manufacturers have a responsibility to build vehicles that do not put occupants in danger, and that protect occupants during reasonably foreseeable crashes.

-Our St. Louis product liability attorneys have secured more than half a billion dollars in verdicts and settlements in cases nationwide from our centrally-located St. Louis offices.
+Our St. Louis product liability attorneys have secured $2 billion in verdicts and settlements in 12 months in cases nationwide from our centrally-located St. Louis offices.
 Wherever your injury took place, you need nationally-recognized, premier litigators in your corner in order to take on the big car companies.

 We Are Experienced in Handling Cases Involving Vehicle Defects

 Bringing an action for injuries caused by a defective motor vehicle is complex and can require a great deal of time and resources.
 In order to successfully pursue a defective vehicle claim, a firm must have knowledgeable attorneys as well as an understanding of the technical principles involved in manufacturing and designing a motor vehicle.
-At The Simon Law Firm, P.C., we are one of the very few firms that have the experience and resources necessary to successfully handle a defective motor vehicle claim.
+At Simon Law, we are one of the very few firms that have the experience and resources necessary to successfully handle a defective motor vehicle claim.

-• ires / rims / wheels / tread separation
+• Tires / rims / wheels / tread separation

 • Roll-overs